john-yuan/stores-utils/README.md

 [![npm downloads](https://img.shields.io/npm/dm/x-common-utils.svg)](http://npm-stat.com/charts.html?package=x-common-utils)

 The basic utils for javascript.
 This library will keep the utils as small as possible.
 You can import the module you want to use on demand.
-Here is an example:
+Here is an example.

 ```js
 var isArray = require('x-common-utils/isArray');